 As well as adapting our communication style, we also need to adapt our content depending on whom we are speaking to.
-For example, there is some knowledge or vocabulary that we can assume our listeners will have, and some that we can’t, as this handy article from The Total Communicator explores in more depth.
+For example, there is some knowledge or vocabulary that we can assume our listeners will have, and some that we can’t.
 This is especially relevant when we are communicating with people from different cultures, and differences should be respected without judgement in order to keep communication positive and effective.

 As the discussion moves forward it is important to judge how well our message is being received – do our listeners need a less technical explanation for example, or do we risk offending them by making it appear that we do not think they have a very detailed knowledge of the subject.
 Both preparation and being flexible are important in making sure we pitch our message at the right level.